SAP-samples/cloud-btp-cli-api-codejam/clone-this-repo.md

-# Cloning this repository into your App Studio Dev Space
+# Cloning this repository into your working environment

-These instructions describe how you can clone this repository into your App Studio Dev Space, to get access to resources (such as scripts) in the various exercise directories.
+These instructions describe how you can clone this repository into your working environment, whether that's an SAP Business Application Studio Dev Space, or a container.
+Cloning the repository will allow you to get at resources (such as scripts) in the various exercise directories.

-There are different ways you can clone git repositories into your Dev Space, which offers convenient tools to do so.
-In this case, we're just going to use the most straightforward, on the command line.
+In a Dev Space there are different ways you can clone git repositories, including a convenient GUI wizard to do so.
+But in this case, we're just going to use the most straightforward way, and one that is the same whether you're using a Dev Space or in another context (such as a container running a Bash shell) - on the command line.

 ## Move into the `projects/` directory